Is getting a coronavirus test a way to see family safely this Thanksgiving?

-Rustin says you generally test positive when you have symptoms or are close to having them and it all depends on your behavior prior to the test.
+He says you generally test positive when you have symptoms or are close to having them — and it all depends on your behavior prior to the test.

 The Centers for Disease Control (CDC) has issued a plea and is asking people not to travel over the long holiday weekend saying that diagnosed infections, hospitalizations and deaths are skyrocketing in many parts of the country.